deepsense-ai/ds-template/docs/tmp_content/gitlab_ci.md

 ### Other GitLab featurs

-Currently our organization is on **free** which is limiting many functionalities.
+The template targets only GitLab **free** mode which is limiting many functionalities.